nopnop2002/esp-idf-ssd1306/KeyboardDemo/README.md

 # Transfer failed
 For some reason, the following errors may occur.
-This error occurs inside the usb_host_hid library.
+This error occurs inside the usb_host_hid component.
 The cause is unknown, but it may be resolved by unplugging the keyboard.
 ```
 E (12287696) hid-host: Transfer failed, status 1